ludocode/onramp/docs/virtual-machine.md

 Bytecode can use any mechanism for performing function calls, but there is a standard calling convention used by the Onramp C compiler and by most of the hand-written assembly and bytecode programs.
 This section describes the standard calling convention.

 Arguments that are larger than a register (32 bits) are always passed on the stack, never in multiple registers.
-The first four register-sized or smaller arguments are passed in order in registers r0-r3 (even if they appear after larger arguments.)
+The first four non-struct register-sized or smaller arguments are passed in order in registers r0-r3 (even if they appear after larger arguments.)
 All other arguments are pushed on the stack in reverse order with their size rounded up to the nearest word.

-If a function's return type is larger than a register, the caller must provide storage for the return value, and its address is pushed on the stack after all arguments (it is never passed in a register.)
+If a function's return type is a struct or is larger than a register, the caller must provide storage for the return value.
+Its address is pushed on the stack after all arguments (it is never passed in a register.)
 Finally, the return address is pushed last onto the stack before jumping into the callee.

 The typical instruction sequence for the caller is:

 - Push whatever registers you want to preserve to the stack;
 - Push non-register arguments to the stack right-to-left;
 - Place the first four word-size arguments left-to-right in `r0`-`r3`;
-- Push `rip + 12` to the stack (the return address of the function)
 - Load the program-relative address of the symbol into `ra`
+- Push a return address to the stack
 - Jump to `ra + rpp`
 - Move the return value from `r0` if necessary
 - Restore registers from the stack